IBM CephaaS CLI

 The plug-in is compatible with linux64, Windows®, and macOS® platforms that run on 64-bit processors.

-Install the plug-in by using the plugin install
+Install the plug-in by using the plugin install command.

 ibmcloud plugin install software-defined-storage

-ibmcloud software-defined-storage help
+ibmcloud software-defined-storage --help

 The output lists the USAGE instructions and the supported commands.